 5. The Biggest Vendors Have Failed

 You have lots of WCM technology choices, and choice is good.
-There's always a temptation to just yield to the vagaries of a particular solution, but a smart enterprise will be intentional about the tools they select to support digital business.
+There's always a temptation to short-cut your decision-making, but a smart enterprise will be intentional about the tools they select to support digital transformation.

 At the end of the day, which WCM choices are best for you?
 You can find the right answers in RSG's hard-hitting evaluation research, or see how a decision-support tool like RealQuadrant can quickly get you the right short lists for your unique needs.